Hackvyuha-HACKV55/TalentSleuth_Ai/README.md

     ```bash
     npm run genkit:watch
     ```
-    This server typically starts on `http://localhost:4000` (or the port configured in your Genkit setup) and will show logs for Genkit operations.
+    This server typically starts on `http://localhost:4000`.
 Keep this terminal window open.

-8.  **Run Next.js Development Server:**
+9.  **Run Next.js Development Server:**
     In a **new** terminal window or tab (while the Genkit server is still running), start the Next.js frontend application:
     ```bash
     npm run dev
     ```
     This command starts the Next.js development server, usually on `http://localhost:9002` (as configured in `package.json`).

-9.  **Access the Application:**
+10. **Access the Application:**
     Open your web browser and navigate to:
     [http://localhost:9002](http://localhost:9002)

     You should now see the TalentSleuth AI application running.
-You can sign up for an account, log in, and start using the features for recruiters.
-Students can access the "Student Job Portal" link on the landing page.
+Recruiters can sign up/login to access the dashboard.
+Students can use the "Student Job Portal" link on the landing page (which directs to student login, then to job listings).

 ## Available Scripts